brown-ccv/ccv-website-content/blog/project-portal-completed.md

 ## Challenges

-We learned some things along the way.

-- **Data layer model**:
+### Data layer model

 Gatsby’s data layer model makes data retrieval and building a page easy if you’re writing a blog with a few front-matter fields.
 But if you’re building pages with many fields (like the project detail pages on the Project Portals) it can become cumbersome to manage the types and queries required for them.

-- **Plugins – non-standard use-cases**
+### Plugins – non-standard use-cases

 Gatsby has a lot of plugins, but there were no ready plugins we could use to handle loading the JSON files we used for the pages without specifying their metadata in three different places.

-- **`@link` didn’t work for us**
+### `@link` didn’t work for us

 We weren’t able to leverage the [`@link` directive](https://www.gatsbyjs.com/docs/reference/graphql-data-layer/schema-customization/#foreign-key-fields) which Gatsby offers in order to build relationships between entries in different collections – like between team members and projects pages.
 We had to recode these connections by hand.

-- **The `createPages` bug**
+### The `createPages` bug

 The major challenge of 2022 was what we now refer to as “The `createPages` Bug”, where we could build the site fine in development mode, but as soon as we packaged the theme and tried to rebuild from a fresh node project with the theme installed as a dependency, the [`createPages`-API](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/#createPages) would fail to find the components we needed.

 This was extremely hard and frustrating to debug, and we resorted to building the theme entirely from scratch, interposing a `.js` file between the `.tsx` file containing each Component and the `gatsby-node.js` file which specifies which pages are made.

-- **Gatsby is pretty hard to debug**
+### Gatsby is pretty hard to debug

 We found that Gatsby hides a lot of complexity from the designer, but that means also that a lot of things happen implicitly, or by convention, and often these things aren’t clearly documented.
 This makes debugging problems extremely difficult when they arise.

 ## The Project Portal's Future at the University of North Carolina